-Your son’s bike, the XLR8, it disappeared from the lawn a week ago, then you noticed the paddling pool was gone, even the geode you thought would get your boy into geology, and Xanthe’s faux copper shovel, for Christ’s sake, which she’d stupidly thought could be used to dig that goldfish pond she always fantasises about.
+Your son’s bike, the XLR8, it disappeared from the lawn a week ago, then you noticed the paddling pool was gone, even the geode you’d hoped would get your boy into geology, and Xanthe’s ornamental faux copper shovel, for Christ’s sake, which she’d stupidly thought could be used to dig that goldfish pond she always fantasises about.
 Burgled.
 Robbed.
 Invaded.
 Branded: victim.
 Lyndon and everyone else treated you like a loser before but now it’s like getting victimised by the burglary has justified their conception of you.

 Since Lyndon’s already mocked you, there’s not much point in working hard today to try please him.
 You open a dozen tabs on your computer monitor, flick through the Buy-Sell-Swap ads looking for your stolen stuff.
 Your brain clouds with fantasies of vengeance, justice.
 Enslaving whoever wronged you.
 Torturing the burglar with a blow torch.
-You jump when that intern girl from Nepal is delegated the shameful job of inviting you to join afternoon tea when everyone’s already finished their biscuits and coffee.
+You jump when that intern girl from Nepal is delegated the shameful job of inviting you to join afternoon tea when everyone’s already nearly finished their biscuits and coffee.
 You pretend you’re busy.
 You’re waiting for a notification from Facebook if someone tries to sell a bike called the XLR8, or a bike with streamers, or just any child’s bike.
 Then there’s the insurance claim to get through.
 You can’t decide whether you should claim a few extra thousand bucks, inventing something expensive that never even existed.
 Maybe even Photoshopping some receipts.

 You pussy out, of course.
 You’ve spent 35 years being a pussy.
 It’s too late to grow balls now.

 As you drive home, taking a detour through the ghetto people refer to as ‘Browntown,’ you scan every front yard of every impoverished-looking house for your wife’s goldfish-excavating faux copper $300 shovel that would probably break if you tried to dig a hole with it.
 You scan for your son’s XLR8 bike.
 You scan for the garden gnomes the thieves took – thief?
 ThieveS?
 You don’t know who you’re looking for.
 A black and white Hamburglar?
 A creep in an orange jumpsuit?
 Your mind shuffles faces.
-You’re about to drive on back to The Alps Estate where you belong, then you feel low enough about the work bullying shit that you suddenly don’t care if thugs carjack you.
-You stop racing, ease the engine down real slow and study the place.
+You’re about to drive on back to The Alps Estate where you belong, then you feel low enough about the work bullying stuff that you suddenly don’t care if thugs carjack you.
+You stop racing, ease the engine and study the place.
 There’s a stop sign with bullet holes in it.
 A pyramid of garbage bags on someone’s lawn.
 Empty sections with forests of waving bamboo.
-A poisoned lake, a mountain of logs.
+A poisoned lake, a mountain of sticks.
 Crushed sacks of McDonalds, flattened cats.
 Speed bumps and dead-end streets and broken fences.
 Boys on BMXs.
 You’re respectably-dressed and clean-shaved, your haircut is perfect and your car is bright red and dent-free.
 You tug your hoodie over your head so you won’t get recognised.
 It takes guts to play detective here.
 It takes guts to absorb abuse from Lyndon the Alpha Male all day, the shoulder-squeezings, the standover thing, him calling you a sucker, talking about how social inequality is the real crime and it’s only pussies that let themselves get robbed and anyway, it toughens people up to be victimised occasionally, and if you can’t defend your fam–

 There is it!
 The XLR8!
 A grubby-looking kid is riding – no. Damn it.
 This bike has yellow wheels.
 It doesn’t have the distinctive red and black streamers you and little Adam stuck on the handlebars.
 They’re glued on nicely so if anyone tried to remove the streamer they’d be likely to rip the rubber off the handlebars.